banderson19/portfolio/notes.md

 ** Tasks to do **

-# Development 2.0
+# Pre Host 2.0

+## Stava Component
+*  Filter for favorite & indoor runs
+*  more stats "coming soon" button

+## Timeline
+*  Important timeline or not important

-## client side
+## About me
-*  carousel with different quotes
-*  slider component featuring resume and downloadable
-*  update shl site
-*  blog of my life past 5 years
+* Turn into Header
+* No paragraph just short mission statement

+## Gallery of favorite Photos

 ## emailjs template